Historical thinking: U.S. Academic Standards and Disciplinary Frameworks

-As part of the national assessment effort called “The Nation’s Report Card, ” the United States Department of Education has also developed benchmarks for student achievement in U.S. history.
+As part of the national assessment effort called “The Nation’s Report Card, ” the United States Department of Education also developed benchmarks for student achievement in U.S. history.
 Their rubric divides history learning into three basic dimensions: major historical themes, chronological periods, and ways of knowing and thinking about history.
 The third dimension is further divided into two parts: historical knowledge and perspective, and historical analysis and interpretation.